PlaySorbonne/contretemps-bot/README.md

 ### Event Summaries
 Given an Event Notifier, one can have the bot to regularly send a summary of all the events in the calendar over a specified period (for example, sending the summary of the events for the week each Monday morning).
 This aims to replicate [this functionality in the Chronicle Bot](https://chroniclebot.com/docs/notifier/event-summaries).
 One can configure a summary using the `/make_summary` command.
+### Access
+When the bot joins the server, only the server owner can use the commands.
+One can allow other users or roles the right to use the commands with the command `/set_access`.
+There are three access levels: 0 is the default one, 1 allows to create and edit summaries and notifiers, and 2 allows to also edit the access levels of other users.
+The command `/list_access` allows to view the current access levels.

 ## Hosting
 Here are the steps to run the bot :